Harris, Simmons lead 76ers to 125-109 win over Pistons - WHIZ News

 LINGERING BAD FEELINGS

-Griffin and Harris, who were traded for each other in Jan.
-2018, had to be separated with 5:21 to play.
+Griffin and Harris had to be separated with 5:21 to play.
 Both players were issued technicals, just as Simmons and Wood had been after a third-quarter disagreement.

 UP NEXT